SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 My efforts are rewarded when I hear an adorable muffled giggle come from Rarity.
 I steal a quick nuzzle on her cutie mark before continuing down to brush her legs.

-Whether this is our last day together or not, you deserve to feel as beautiful as I know you are.
+Whatever has caused you to feel like this, know that I am here for you.
+You deserve to feel as beautiful as I know you are.

 I finish brushing that leg and move onto the next.
 I wonder what she is thinking about.
-I know she's all I've been able to think about for a few hours now.
+I know she's all I've been able to think about for a while now…

 I hope she feels the same way about me.
 Otherwise, I'm going to feel like an idiot.